Skip to main content

 Bottom line

 Victoria's off-the-plan stamp duty concession can be valuable, especially for buyers signing while a substantial amount of construction remains.
-The 2026-27 Budget extension to 21 April 2027 gives the concession a longer runway, subject to legislation.
+The legislated extension covers eligible contracts entered into before 21 April 2027.

 But the saving is deal-specific.
 It depends on timing, construction cost allocation, contract structure and buyer eligibility.
 Treat it as a number to verify, not a slogan.